Associate Professor of Urban Planning and Public Policy

 Urban Planning and Public Policy

-urban neighborhoods, immigrant integration, children of immigrants, race/ethnicity, social inequality and social policy
+immigrant integration, children of immigrants, urban neighborhoods, segregation and urban poverty, race/ethnicity, social inequality and social policy

 Professor María G. Rendón is a sociologist who examines the integration process of Latino immigrants and their children in the United States.
 She pays close attention to role of spatial inequality and examines how urban neighborhoods shape life trajectories, particularly educational attainment and social mobility.
 She is the author of Stagnant Dreamers: How the Inner City Shapes the Integration of Second-Generation Latinos (Russell Sage Foundation, 2019), a longitudinal study that follows a group of Latino young men as they transition to adulthood.
 Based on in-depth interviews and ethnographic observations with them and their immigrant parents, Stagnant Dreamers describes the challenges they face coming of age in the inner city and accessing higher education and good jobs and demonstrates how family-based social ties and community institutions can serve as buffers against neighborhood violence, chronic poverty, incarceration, and other negative outcomes.
 Stagnant Dreamers has received several awards by the American Sociological Association, including the Robert E. Park Award, (Community and Urban Sociology section); Distinguished Contribution to Research Book Award (Latina/o Sociology) and Honorable Mention for the Thomas and Znaniecki Best Book Award (International Migration).